hashicorp/terraform-provider-azurerm/website/docs/r/vmware_cluster.html.markdown

 provider "azurerm" {
   features {}
   disable_correlation_request_id = true
-  # In Vmware Acctest (or continous operations in one build), we need to disable correlation request id to prevent following operations are not triggered
+  # In Vmware Acctest (or continuous operations in one build), we need to disable correlation request id to prevent following operations are not triggered
 }

 resource "azurerm_resource_group" "example" {